Do-more makeup ☼ Mineral sun care ☼ Multi-use

 Solésence Original Active Stress Defense™ technology-enabled claims:

-- Smooth cream-to-powder pigment primes, blurs, and moisturizes the skin — including the delicate area near the eye
+- Patented smooth cream-to-powder pigment primes, blurs, and moisturizes the skin — including the delicate area near the eye

 - Non-nano, mineral-based broad-spectrum SPF 50 sunscreen protects the skin from 98% of UV radiation